 - Golden Eagles from Canada’s Hudson Bay spend the winter within the Important Bird Area.

 - The Kickapoo Valley’s Scarlet Tanagers winter on the rugged eastern slopes of the South American Andes, while the valley’s Baltimore Orioles and Ruby-throated Hummingbirds spend the winter in Central American forests in the company of Howler Monkeys.

 - 209 species of birds, both resident and migratory, have been found within the Important Bird Area.

 You can become a part of the Kickapoo Bird Habitat Initiative by submitting your bird observations through eBird.
 Simply log into your account, submit a checklist as usual, but on the last page before submitting, share your checklist to the “Kickapoo Bird Habitat Initiative” account.
 By typing the Initiative name into the “share checklist” textbox, eBird will share your checklist with us and you will be contributing important information on the birds that use our unique landscape!

-Krysten Strong, Stewardship Associate
+Krysten Strong, Conservation Associate